 The Untapped Potential of User Generated Content

-Social shopping is rooted in the power of user-generated content.
+Social shopping is rooted in the power of User Generated Content.
 Time and time again, UGC has proven itself to be a marketing powerhouse when it comes to building trust and sealing the deal with skeptics.
-From four times higher click-through rates to the sheer fact that UGC allows your customers to do the marketing legwork on your behalf, there’s a reason why today’s brands are taking the necessary steps to encourage and curate interaction in their followers’ social feeds.
+From five times higher conversion rate to the sheer fact that UGC allows your customers to do the marketing legwork on your behalf, there’s a reason why today’s brands are taking the necessary steps to encourage and curate interaction in their followers’ social feeds.

 Think about it.